-Don’t worry.
-I hate gimmicky crap as much as you do.
-But if you want some genuine advice on how to master at least 20% of every conversation in your target language then keep reading.
+I dislike gimmicks as much as you do but if you want some genuine advice on how to master at least 20% of every conversation in any target language then keep reading.

 I’m open, as always, to your input so feel free to comment below.

 How corpus linguistics can help accelerate your language learning